mroth/twitter-streaming-showdown/README.md

 event handling for the myriad of conditions the Twitter Streaming API can throw at you.

-NOTE: This is still in progress!
+_NOTE: This is still in progress!
 Please don't consider this "published" just yet.
-If you're going to write these results please wait until I finish looking into things and remove this message!
+If you're going to write up these results please wait until I finish looking into things and remove this message!_

 ## Feature Comparison